Published: August 22, 2025

 • Becoming a “Creative Director” (still not sure I earned that title)

-The revelation: The gap between technical capability and user needs isn’t just a gap—it’s a canyon.
-Somehow, I’d become the person with the bridge-building equipment.
+The revelation: The gap between technical capability and user needs isn’t just a gap—it’s a canyon, and I got passionate about building bridges.

 Chapter 3: Adobe and the Art of Scale (2018-Present)

-• Building interactive React applications to demonstrate APIs—static examples are for amateurs
+• Building interactive React applications to demonstrate APIs and give developers a sandbox to play in

 The scale is bonkers, but the mission remains the same: turn confusion into confidence.